Curriculum Maps for Elementary General Music

 What is Curriculum?

 We tend to weave together a lot of things when we use the word, “curriculum.”
-Wiggins and McTighe talked about the latin roots of the word as “the course to be run.”
+Wiggins and McTighe talked about the Latin roots of the word “the course to be run.”
 Colleen Conway also talked about curriculum as being so much more than a document - we’re talking about what is taught, what is learned, and how we will move students through the learning process.

 This document is limited on purpose.

 It gives us a big picture of how musical concepts are spiraled throughout the program.
-In my opinion it’s extremely useful because it gives us a way to streamline our decisions, that way we’re not stuck looking for fun activities to fill time in our lesson planning.
+In my opinion, it’s extremely useful because it gives us a way to streamline our decisions, that way we’re not stuck looking for fun activities to fill time in our lesson planning.
 The activities can lead to something that we know is leading to something else.

 - Sources -